 Right-of-way varies in width between roads and may vary in width along different segments of the same road.
-In most cases, right-of-way width is greater than the surface of the roadway and it does not end at the edge of pavement or back of curb.
-The county does not have right-of-way maps; however, by following these steps, you should be able to find the various documents necessary to locate right-of-way:
+In most cases, right-of-way width is greater than the surface of the roadway and does not end at the edge of pavement or back of curb.
+The county does not have right-of-way maps, but there are several ways to help determine the location of a right-of-way line including:

 Vacating County Rights-of-Way

 Property owners may work with the county to remove or "vacate" public right-of-way.
 Application for vacating rights-of-way is part of the Development Process.
 For more information, contact Planning and Zoning.

 In addition to acquiring the proper permits, always verify the right-of-way line location before installing a fence or landscaping to ensure that it will be on your property.
 In special circumstances, the county may issue a License Agreement (PDF) for private improvements in county right-of-way.

 Land Development Regulation